eghor2005/bochka_system/README.md

 # bochka_system
+The "bochka" (or the "бочка") is a barrel in Russian.
 The Arduino board interacts with the XKC-Y25-V sensor and turns on any type of pump via the SSR relay.
 It was originally designed for a 50-liter barrel.

 ## How it works